simoninireland/epydemic/doc/gf.rst

 Construction
 ------------

-``epydemic``'s generating functions can be constructed in different
-ways: from an explicit series, from a sequence of coefficients, or from a network.
+``epydemic``'s generating functions can be constructed in four different ways: from an explicit series, from a sequence of coefficients, from a function that returns the coefficient of a given term, or from a network.

 .. autofunction:: gf_from_series

 .. autofunction:: gf_from_coefficients

+.. autofunction:: gf_from_coefficient_function

 .. autofunction:: gf_from_network